 Eligible faculty may submit applications to the SMC International Faculty Committee for review twice a year.
 Applications open on September 1, with an October 1 deadline and applications open on February 15 with a March 15 deadline.
 Before submitting an application, please review the faculty director’s roles and responsibilities, as well as a description of the opportunities, available below.

 SMC’s programs in London and Dublin provide students a Temple faculty member to help guide their experiences abroad.
-The SMC Study Away faculty director is responsible for a variety of pre-departure duties which are crucial to the success of a program, including managing academic, logistical, financial, and even personal matters for students enrolled in our programs.
+The SMC Study Away Faculty Program Leader is responsible for a variety of pre-departure duties which are crucial to the success of a program, including managing academic, logistical, financial, and even personal matters for students enrolled in our programs.
 They prepare and deliver curriculum, liaise with local faculty, administration, and staff in the program location, provide professional development assistance and mentoring for students involved in internships abroad, manage their program’s operating budget, help students manage the acculturation process, assist local staff and administration with any student personal, emotional, or health needs, and coordinate crisis management when required.

-Directors will be selected by a vote of the International Studies Committee from among all proposals submitted for a given program.
+Program Leaders will be selected by a vote of the International Studies Committee from among all proposals submitted for a given program.
 Selection criteria include:

 - Applicability, value, and appeal of the content of proposed course(s) to students in all SMC majors.